hesselberthlab/hesselberthlab.github.io/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "Postdoc in Genome Sciences" institution = "University of Washington" year = 2009
+  course = "Postdoctoral fellow in Genome Sciences" institution = "University of Washington" year = 2009

 [[education.courses]]
-  course = "PhD in Chemistry and Biochemistry" institution = "University of Texas at Austin" year = 2003
+  course = "Ph.D. in Chemistry and Biochemistry" institution = "University of Texas at Austin" year = 2003